nginx/agent/README.md

 INFO[0001] OneTimeRegistration completed
 ```

 Open a web browser to view the mock control plane at [http://localhost:54790](http://localhost:54790).
-The following links will be presented in the interface:
+The following links will be shown in the web interface:

 - registered - shows registration information of the dataplane
 - nginxes - lists the nginx instances on the dataplane